Skip Navigation

 The proof of citizenship requirements would not have prevented ineligible non-citizens from voting.
 They instead would have operated as voter intimidation tactics preventing eligible citizens from participating in the electoral process.

-Plaintiffs contended that the law discriminated against naturalized citizens and placed an undue and unnecessary burden on their right to vote, in violation of the First and Fourteenth Amendments; violated the Civil Rights Act of 1964 because only naturalized citizens needed to show proof of citizenship and because such proof was not necessary to determine an individual’s eligibility status; and constituted a poll tax on naturalized citizens, in violation of the Twenty-fourth and Fourteenth Amendments because individuals who need to replace or modify their naturalization papers must pay more than $200 to obtain a replacement certificate.
+Plaintiffs contended that the law discriminated against naturalized citizens and placed an undue and unnecessary burden on their right to vote, in violation of the 1st and 14th Amendments; violated the Civil Rights Act of 1964 because only naturalized citizens needed to show proof of citizenship and because such proof was not necessary to determine an individual’s eligibility status; and constituted a poll tax on naturalized citizens, in violation of the 24th and 14th Amendments because individuals who need to replace or modify their naturalization papers must pay more than $200 to obtain a replacement certificate.

 On October 4, 2006, District Judge Christopher Boyko issued an order preliminarily and permanently enjoining the discriminatory provision.
-On October 26, 2006, Judge Boyko ordered that the statute was unconstitutional for imposing undue burden on the right to vote of naturalized citizens, unlawfully discriminatory in violation of the Fourteenth Amendment, and an unconstitutional poll tax in violation of the Fourteenth and Twenty-fourth Amendments.
+On October 26, 2006, Judge Boyko ordered that the statute was unconstitutional for imposing undue burden on the right to vote of naturalized citizens, unlawfully discriminatory in violation of the 14th Amendment, and an unconstitutional poll tax in violation of the 14th and 24th Amendments.

 In early October 2024, Secretary of State Frank LaRose distributed to election officials — but did not announce publicly — a revised form for poll workers that requires voters challenged on the basis of citizenship to provide documentary proof of citizenship, effectively putting back into place the discriminatory requirement that was permanently enjoined in October 2006.